BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 In many ways, the Enlightenment's aspirations for rational discourse and universal truth have not materialized as hoped.
 The ideal of 'Truth'---which Plato connected to the 'Good'---has, it seems, drifted into obscurity and we are left with a spectacular hyperreality; it seems we have been fallen deep into the cave of shadows.

-In a typical postmodern move, Luhmann's conclusion to the 'lost Truth'---understood as singular objective truth---is (similar to Baudriallard) that it never existed in the first place.
+In a typical postmodern move, Luhmann's conclusion to the 'lost Truth'---understood as singular objective truth---is (similar to Baudrillard) that it never existed in the first place.
 As a constructivist, he avoids Plato's concept of 'the Truth' and shifts his attention to the *production of sense* via different systems.
 If we take Luhmann’s theory seriously, we must recognize that controlled, predictable change within society is extremely limited because each (social) system constructs its own reality.
 There is no agreement on what is true or real.